25 Awesome at-Home Raspberry Pi Project Ideas

 And the last project on this list is a big one.

-We will dive into the automation of your pool.
+We dive into the automation of your pool (pun intended).

 The goal of this project is to do it with even less than $1000 of hardware and a few hours to get the same result.
-This project makes it possible to control a spa and a swimming pool and you can adapt it to your installations.
+This project allows you to control a spa and a swimming pool, and you can adapt it to your existing installations.

 The web interface allows controlling especially pumps, heating and chlorine.

-Be careful though, I think this is the only project on this list that uses high-voltage circuits.
+Be careful though, I think this is the only project on this list that uses high voltage circuitry.

-If you are not an electrician and do not have any electrical skills, you may need to look for help with this project.
+If you are not an electrician and have no electrical skills, you may need to hire a professional for this project.

 Source: Instructables